danielmark0116/nvim-lazy/README.md

 My config based on a starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

+## Requirements:

+- gnu-sed to be installed with brew

 ## Multiple configs for NVIM

 1. Tweak your .zshrc with `nvms` alias